ugoertz/kombilo/doc/manual.rst

   considered.

 move limit
-  Find only occurrences before the given move number.
+  Find only occurrences before or at the given move number.

 algorithms
   Choose whether Kombilo should use hashing algorithms for full board